 There are countless blog posts that detail what you, as a client, should ask your brand designer (or potential designer).
 That is the post I sat down to write, actually.
 Then I realized: Don’t you, client, want a designer that knows enough about what they are doing, that they lead the conversation and ask you the important questions?
 I certainly think so.

 See, the thing is, I realized I can’t expect a client to know about branding, design, strategy, or any of that.
 I expect them to know about their business, and whatever industry they are entering into.
 But, they hired me because I’m the expert for branding - so I should know what the important questions to ask are.
 First, I do have two things to clarify:

 - Not all graphic designers are selling/offering brand-designing services.
 For me, offering brand design implies that I am delivering strategy and design.

 - These are questions your designer should ask, but that doesn’t mean you need to know the answers.
 I never enter a consultation expecting the client to know the answers at all.
 I just want them to be open to figuring out the answers with me.

 My actual on boarding process has more questions than this.
 But I narrowed it down to the top 8 things that your brand designer should ask you.

 WHAT’S YOUR ONE LINE?

-If you read my blog, or are in #1WkBrand, you have definitely heard me talk about your one line introduction.
+If you read my blog, you have definitely heard me talk about your one line introduction.
 This is where you develop the “why, who, and how” of your business.

 I cannot build a brand identity and strategy without knowing why you are going into business.
 I totally understand if you haven’t had to figure this out yet.
 I'd be excited to dive in and figure it out with you.
 In fact, I will insist we figure it out, because I can’t do my job properly without it.